vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 ## [Unreleased]

 ### Added
+- **`[IMPROVEMENT]`** Implemented Phase 2 of the "Common Room / Vibes" feature enhancement.
+    - **Post Pinning:** Vibe hosts can now "pin" a specific post to the top of the chat, making important announcements or rules easily visible to all participants.
+    - **Vibe Archiving:** Vibe creators can now "archive" a Vibe.
+This removes it from the active lists but preserves the content in a new "Archived" tab within their "My Space", allowing them to declutter their view without permanent deletion.
 - **`[IMPROVEMENT]`** Implemented Phase 1 of the "Common Room / Vibes" feature enhancement.
 This major update significantly improves usability and management.
     - **Post Translation:** Users can now translate any post in a Vibe into their default language for a small token fee.
 Translations are permanently saved to the post, so the community only pays once per language.
     - **Automatic Language Detection:** The translation feature now automatically detects the source language of a post instead of assuming it is English.
-    - **Vibe Search:** A search bar has been added to the Common Room, allowing users to quickly find public Vibes by keywords in their topics.
+    - **Vibe Search & Tagging:** A search bar has been added to the Common Room, allowing users to quickly find public Vibes by keywords in their topics or by new, creator-added tags (e.g., #food, #planning).
+This greatly improves discoverability.
     - **Creator Deletion:** Vibe creators now have the ability to permanently delete their own Vibes and all associated content.
     - **Auto-Subscription:** When a user posts a reply in a public Vibe for the first time, they are automatically "subscribed" to it, causing the Vibe to appear in their personalized "My Vibes" list for easy follow-up.
 - **`[IMPROVEMENT]`** Enhanced the user login flow for non-registered users.
 Instead of displaying a generic error message, the system now detects a failed login, presents a user-friendly toast notification explaining the issue, and provides a one-click action to switch to the sign-up form with the user's email pre-filled, streamlining the registration process.